Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/Az.DataMigration.md

 Migrate TDE certificate(s) from source SQL Server to the target Azure SQL Server.

 ### [New-AzDataMigrationToSqlDb](New-AzDataMigrationToSqlDb.md)
 Create a new database migration to a given SQL Db.
+This command can migrate data from the selected source database tables to the target database tables.
+If the target database have no table existing, please use New-AzDataMigrationSqlServerSchema command to migrate schema objects from source database to target databse.
+The link of New-AzDataMigrationSqlServerSchema is https://learn.microsoft.com/powershell/module/az.datamigration/new-azdatamigrationsqlserverschema

 ### [New-AzDataMigrationToSqlManagedInstance](New-AzDataMigrationToSqlManagedInstance.md)
 Create a new database migration to a given SQL Managed Instance.